VinodAnbalagan/VinodAnbalagan/README.md

 - **Databases**: MySQL, PostgreSQL, MongoDB

 ---
+### Certifications: Certifications from online courses and bootcamps.
+---

 ## 🤝 Get in Touch
 I'm always open to collaboration, feedback, and discussions.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vinod-anbalagan/)